myacov/Docker-app-container/README.md

 ### Project Goals:
 1.	**Grasp Containerization Concepts:** Understand the essentials and benefits of containerization.
-2.	**Acquire Docker Fundamentals:**: Gain proficiency in Docker basics, focusing on its core components, architecture, and interactions.
+2.	**Acquire Docker Fundamentals:** Gain proficiency in Docker basics, focusing on its core components, architecture, and interactions.
-3.	**Create and Customize Docker Images**:
+3.	**Create and Customize Docker Images:**
-•	Learn to find, create, and customize Docker images to fit specific application needs.
+    - Learn to find, create, and customize Docker images to fit specific application needs.
-•	Understand how to write Dockerfiles to define the application environment.
+    - Understand how to write Dockerfiles to define the application environment.
 4.	**Implement Docker Compose:**
-•   Develop skills in defining and managing multi-container Docker applications using `docker-compose.yml`.
+    - Develop skills in defining and managing multi-container Docker applications using `docker-compose.yml`.
-5.	**Deploy Docker Containers:** Understand the deployment process of Docker containers on real-world application.
+5.	**Deploy Docker Containers:**
+    - Understand the deployment process of Docker containers on real-world application.
-•	Hosting and managing Docker containers on Docker Hub.
+    - Hosting and managing Docker containers on Docker Hub.
-6. Practical Application:
+6.	**Practical Application:**
-•	Apply theoretical knowledge and troubleshooting skills in containerizing a Java application
+    - Apply theoretical knowledge and troubleshooting skills in containerizing a Java application
-•	Validate the working of the containerized application and troubleshoot any issues.
+    - Validate the working of the containerized application and troubleshoot any issues.

 ### Prerequisites